davemo88/tg/docs/_posts/2020-08-21-player_arbiter_ids.markdown

 The Arbiter ID is similar, but the human readable part indicates that it contains arbiter data instead.
 This could also be done by flipping a bit in the data portion but changing the human readable part will reduce user errors and ease validation.

-We use the [BIP32](https://en.bitcoin.it/wiki/BIP_0032) HD wallet for its implementation of hierarchical deterministic wallets.
+We use the [BIP32](https://en.bitcoin.it/wiki/BIP_0032) HD wallet because it allows us easily define a root key and then create child keys for use elsewhere, especially pubkeys and addresses by sharing the Master Public Key.

 There will be at least four keychains from the root: